 This way, draw some blue brush strokes.
 Feel free to place them in whatever manner you find best.

 Add some yellow and cyan spots too.

 Now draw the shapes of the shadows.
 Select them and press Unite on the Pathfinder panel.
 Fill this shape with a blue Radial Gradient, and reduce the Opacity to 40%.

 Next, draw shapes of the highlights, and unite them too.
 Fill this solid shape with a yellow Radial Gradient, reducing the Opacity to 75%.

 In the end, add some bright highlights to the left side of the hairstyle.

 We have a few steps left.
 And it's time to draw the mermaid's fins.

-Take the Pencil Tool (N) and form a beautiful pattern on the fins.
+Take the Pencil Tool (N) and form a beautiful pattern on the fins of your watercolor mermaid art.
 Fill it with a blue Linear Gradient with 40% Opacity, as shown below.

-The same way, draw another shape of pattern and Fill it with a yellow Radial Gradient, 75% Opacity.
+In the same way, draw another pattern and Fill it with a yellow Radial Gradient, 75% Opacity.

 In the end, add some blue dots and white gloss.